schellenberg/computerscience30/docs/_sources/ide/debugging.rst.txt

 .. topic:: Quick Overview of Day

-    Learn how to debug JavaScript using the VS Code editor.
+    Learn how to debug JavaScript using the VSCodium editor.

 Configuring the Debugger
 -------------------------

-To configure the debugger in VS Code, you need to create a launch.json file.
-This file tells VS Code how to run your code in the debugger.
+To configure the debugger in VSCodium, you need to create a launch.json file.
+This file tells VSCodium how to run your code in the debugger.
 To create this file, click on the debug icon on the left hand sidebar:

 .. image:: images/click-debug-pane.png